gabrieldasneves/gabrieldasneves/README.md

 ### Hi there 👋 I'm Gabriel das Neves

-## A science enthusiast, engineering lover, backpacker, surfing lover and amateur musician
+## Brazilian programmer, caught between the black screen and skate lanes

 - 🌱 I’m interested in data visualization and WEB-DEV
 - 👯 I’m looking to collaborate on meaningful projects